 Turmeric Has Anti-Inflammatory Effects

 One of the main benefits of Turmeric, primarily curcumin is found in its ability to act as an anti-inflammatory agent and reducing inflammation.
-Research has shown that curcumin is a highly active molecule that modulates the inflammatory response by inhibiting the production of inflammatory cytokines
+Research has shown that curcumin is a highly active molecule that modulates the inflammatory response by inhibiting the production of inflammatory cytokines.
+This is especially beneficial to those athletes that participate in high impact or high-intensity functional training.

 Turmeric Benefits Joint Health And Mobility